Modern UI frameworks (React/Vue/...) enable a wide range of render modes:

 While for certain types of pages, such as an Admin Panel where there is a clear choice in favor of SPA, there often isn't a clear cut whether we should use SPA or SSR.

-SSR means that our page is rendered to HTML as well as as rendered (hydrated) in the browser.
+SSR means that our page is rendered to HTML as well as rendered (hydrated) in the browser.

 It is the most capable mode as it enables: